17 Top-Rated Ski Resorts on the East Coast, 2024/25

 Gore Mountain is loved by experienced skiers, with 27 glades and 40 percent of its 119 trails designated black diamond.
 Half the trails are intermediate and 10 percent are suitable for beginning skiers.
 Gore's 14 lifts include an eight-passenger gondola and four high-speed quads.

-Two new quad lifts were added last winter, one of which takes skiers to Gore's true summit, opening up fresh access to all four peaks.
-This season, a new 60-foot wide intermediate trail with grooming and snowmaking will enter near the top of the Burnt Ridge Quad and end at the bottom of The Pipeline, making access to Little Gore Mountain and the Ski Bowl easier.
+Be sure to check out the 60-foot wide intermediate trail with grooming and snowmaking near the top of the Burnt Ridge Quad.
+The end of the run delivers you to the bottom of The Pipeline, making access to Little Gore Mountain and the Ski Bowl easier.

 "Pete's Paradise" offers family-friendly adventures for beginning skiers, and the learning area has been improved.